8 Red Flags You Hired the Wrong Dev Shop

 If your agency skips one thing, this is the one that kills you.

-A healthy codebase has 70%+ test coverage.
-Ask your agency for the number.
+We hold our own projects to 70%+ test coverage.
+Whatever your agency’s bar is, ask for the number.
 If they hedge or change the subject, the answer is close to zero.

 Why This Is Worse in 2026 #